30 Summer Jobs for Teachers That Will Bring in Extra Cash

 While many of us dream of having the summer months off, lots of teachers use their vacations to earn extra cash.

-The median income for U.S. teachers is $61,751, according to Salary.com.
-Teacher salaries recently increased 1.5 percent according to the National Education Association, with starting salaries at just $41,163.
+The median income for U.S. teachers in 2022 was $66,397, according to data from the National Center for Education Statistics.
+Teacher salaries recently increased just 1.4% (a 4% decrease when adjusting for inflation) according to the National Education Association, with starting salaries at just $41,770.
 So it’s little surprise that more than one in five educators work a second job during the summer, according to analysis from the Pew Research Center.

 While it can be essential to paying the bills, working during the summer can also keep your teaching skills sharp and even help you learn a few new things — preferably with someone else footing the bill.

 You’ll find no shortage of summer jobs for teachers or educators.
 Many of these opportunities will give you a modest income without a lengthy commitment.
 When the summer’s over, you can resume your day job without having to worry about quitting or keeping a second job.